-Born Isabel Allende Llona in 1942 in Lima (Peru), she was raised in Chile, traveled extensively throughout her youth and finally makes her permanent home in California.
+Born Isabel Allende Llona in 1942 in Lima (Peru), she was raised in Chile, traveled extensively throughout her youth, and finally made her permanent home in California.
 Of her forced exile from Chile following the 1973 coup d’etat that resulted in the assassination of her uncle, she says, "I felt that my life had been cut into pieces and that I had to start over again."
-She got her new start as a struggling journalist exiled in Venezuela, she began writing the novel that thrust her onto the literary scene nearly two decades ago: the magic realist hit The House of the Spirits.
+She got her new start as a struggling journalist exiled in Venezuela and began writing the novel that thrust her onto the literary scene: the magic realist hit The House of the Spirits (1982).
 This novel is a dazzling saga of three generations of the Trueba family, whose lives are interwoven with the country's troubled history.
-The novel was so successful at its launching that it was made into a movie in 1994 starring Meryl Streep, Glenn Close, Winona Ryder, Vanessa Redgrave, Jeremy Irons and Antonio Banderas.
+The novel was so successful at its launching that it was made into a movie in 1994 starring Meryl Streep, Glenn Close, Winona Ryder, Vanessa Redgrave, Jeremy Irons, and Antonio Banderas.

-Allende is considered the first successful woman novelist of Latin America who actually makes a living out of writing and she is a part of the Latin American “feminist literary awakening.”
-History, culture and her own familial legends have influenced and inspired the way she writes about her experiences.
+Allende is considered the first successful woman novelist of Latin America who actually makes a living as a writer; she is a part of the Latin American “feminist literary awakening.”
+History, culture, and her own familial legends have influenced and inspired the way she writes about her experiences.
 Historically, Latin American social institutions and the political realm have been in conflict with the superimposed image of women being only “nurturing and passive.”
-Allende’s feminine perspective writings, however, deal with politics, history, and social institutions in a way that is all but passive.
+Allende’s feminine perspective in her writen works, however, deal with politics, history, and social institutions in a way that is anything but passive.

 Although she is a bilingual speaker (English and Spanish), she only writes in her native Spanish language.
 Her books have been translated into more than 30 languages and have been adapted into plays, operas, and ballets.
 She was also inducted into the American Academy of Arts and Letters in 2004 and has taught several literature courses in various universities.
-Her books Paula (1994) and Aphrodite: A Memoir of the Senses (1997) are both memoirs of her own childhood (in the shape of a cookbook) and the heartbreaking account of the lengthy illness and death of her daughter Paula in 1991.
+Her books Aphrodite: A Memoir of the Senses (1997) and Paula (1994) and are memoirs about her own childhood (in the form of a cookbook) and the heartbreaking account of the lengthy illness and death of her daughter Paula in 1991.